emily7lim/B133_Grp9/README.md

 2. This dataset consists of [lyrics](https://www.kaggle.com/datasets/nikhilnayak123/5-million-song-lyrics-dataset) from kaggle dataset.

 3. This dataset consist of [popular songs](https://www.kaggle.com/datasets/dhruvildave/spotify-charts) which were in viral50 and top200.

+## Problem Definition

+- Are we able to analyze trends in songs and use previous data to predict which song will be popular?
+- Which model would be the best to predict it?

 ---
 ## Table of Contents:
 1. [Data Processing](#1-Data-Processing)